the-turing-way/the-turing-way/Chapter_Version_Control.md

 - *Definitions/glossary*
 - *How to use version control for your own project and how to use it well*

-  - *Branches*
-    - *Problem = if you're working on something it could screw up your working version*
-    - *Describe in detail what branches are and how they fix the problem, mention can do branches from branches*
-    - *Say how to make branches and switch between them.
-Git status to find ou which branch you're on.*
-    - *Best practise for branches, i.e. make changes on them, keep master clean., try to limit one feature being added per branch, not a whole mess of things which may be completed at different times.*
   - *Merging*
     - *Problem = once you've got your changes working you want to combine them into your main thing*
     - *VC lets you merge changes in*